-a) The Test Distribution Plan for the Event, including the number and type of tests Testing planned for the Event;

-- b) The menu of Prohibited Substances for which the Samples collected will be analyzed; - c) The overall anti-doping program applied in the sport; - d) The logistical issues that would be created by allowing the requesting Anti-Doping Organization to testconduct Testing at the Event; - e) Any other grounds submitted by the requesting Anti-Doping Organization and/or the ruling body refusing such Testing; and - f) Any other available information that WADA considers relevant. - H.4.5 If an Anti-Doping Organization who is not the ruling body for an Event in the country in which the Event is being hosted, has or receives intelligence regarding potential doping by an Athlete(s) who is due to compete at the Event, the Anti-Doping Organization shall share the intelligence with the ruling body of the Event as soon as possible.
-If no Testing is planned by the ruling body for the Event and the Anti-Doping Organization is in a position to conduct Testing itself, the ruling body for the Event shall assess whether it or the Anti-Doping Organization can conduct Testing regardless of whether the intelligence is provided by the Anti-Doping Organization within the thirty-five (35) day period preceding the Event.
-If the ruling body of the Event fails to engage with the Anti-Doping Organization that provided the intelligence or decides it is not able to conduct Testing itself or does not authorize the Anti-Doping Organization to conduct Testing itself or ganization shall notify WADA immediately. - H.4.6 J.8If WADA decides that permission for Testing at the Event should be granted, either as requested by the requesting Anti-Doping Organization orasor as proposed by WADA, WADA may give the ruling body the possibility of conducting such Testing, unless WADA judges that this is not realistic and/or appropriate in the circumstances.
+- The Test Distribution Plan for the Event, including the number and type of tests planned for the Event; - b) The menu of Prohibited Substances for which the Samples collected will be analyzed; - c) The overall anti-doping program applied in the sport; - d) The logistical issues that would be created by allowing the requesting Anti-Doping Organization to testTest at the Event; - e) Any other grounds submitted by the requesting Anti-Doping Organization and/or the ruling body refusing such Testing; and - f) Any other available information that WADA considers relevant. - H.8 If an Anti-Doping Organization who is not the ruling body for an Event in the country in which the Event is being hosted, has or receives intelligence regarding potential doping by an Athlete(s) and who are due to compete at the Event, the Anti-Doping Organization shall share the intelligence with the ruling body of the Event as soon as possible.
+If no Testing is planned by the ruling body for the Event and the Anti-Doping Organization is in a position to conduct Testing itself, the ruling body for the Event shall assess whether it or the Anti-Doping Organization can conduct Testing regardless of whether the intelligence is provided by the Anti-Doping Organization within the 35 day period preceding the Event.
+If the ruling body of the Event fails to engage with the Anti-Doping Organization that provided the intelligence or decides it is not able to conduct Testing itself or does not authorize the Anti-Doping Organization to conduct Testing at the Event, then the Anti-Doping Organization shall notify WADA immediately. - H.9 J.8-If WADA decides that permission for Testing at the Event should be granted, either as requested by the requesting Anti-Doping Organization or as proposed by WADA, WADA may give the ruling body the possibility of conducting such Testing, unless WADA judges that this is not realistic and/or appropriate in the circumstances.